 If you're selling to customers outside of these locations, you'll have to find an alternative to TaxJar for your tax returns.
-Countries such as India, Russia and Australia have some of the highest penalties for incorrect tax filing – even prison. 👮
+Countries such as India and Australia have some of the highest penalties for incorrect tax filing – even prison. 👮

 Overall, this situation makes TaxJar a less than ideal fit for SaaS businesses selling globally.

 Reason #3: TaxJar is a complex integration with multiple tools

 As a tax calculation tool, TaxJar is just one part of your overall revenue delivery infrastructure.
 You’ll need to integrate supporting tools on top of it to handle subscriptions and recurring payments.

 For example, you'll need to integrate sales tax calculation functionality into tools that carry transaction-level data from your payment gateway, subscription billing tool and SaaS metrics.
 With TaxJar, this isn't an easy task, because of complicated APIs and documentation.

 One notable pain point is linking up your customer transactions with product and country specific rules across all your different subscriptions (such as upgrade or downgrades).

 Because TaxJar lacks a comprehensive ‘how-to guide’, you'll need a well-resourced development team to implement these complexities – meaning extra costs in time and money.